GeraZorzoni/TodoList-Angular/README.md

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Deploy

+This project has been deployed in Vercel